sol-lang/sol/README.md

 Buiding/Installation
 --------------------

-First off, *you should clone this repository with --recurive* if you want to get the submodules in one go.
+First off, *you should clone this repository with --recursive* if you want to get the submodules in one go.
 If you've already cloned it, don't worry; just run this:

 ```
 git submodule init